 - Narcotics Anonymous Meetings

 - Sexual Violence Response is operating on a remote service structure.
 The SVR Helpline remains available 24/7/365 and can be accessed at (212) 854-HELP (4357).
 Our survivor advocates continue to provide students, faculty, and staff with information, referrals, reporting options, and telephonic support through crisis counseling and intervention.
 They are also able to conduct confidential appointments with survivors and co-survivors via phone or the secure Zoom online platform.

-- The Food Pantry at Columbia will be open through the rest of the semester and through the summer with locations at Lerner Hall and Barnard Hall.
+- The Food Pantry at Columbia provides updates to their operation.
 The Food Bank for NYC is also a resource available for people staying in the city.

 Mental Health Guides

 - American Foundation for Suicide Prevention: Taking Care of Your Mental Health in the Face of Uncertainty

 - Psychology Today: COVID-19 and Pandemic Anxiety

 - Anxiety and Depression Association of America: Taking Care of Your Mental Health in the Face of Uncertainty

 - Psych Central: Coronavirus Anxiety: 4 Ways to Cope with Fear

 - American Psychological Association: Keeping Your Distance to Stay Safe